Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Introduction

-We then modify the covert channel attacks and build the Prefetch+\textbf{Re}load and Prefetch+Prefetch side channel attacks which can be used to leak the victim's access patterns, similar with previous cache attacks~\cite{fr, ff, pp, lru1, lru2, coherence_attack, l1prime}.
-Prefetch+Prefetch can be directly used as a side channel attack by letting the victim to be the sender, and the attacker to be the receiver.
-For Prefetch+Reload, we modify Prefetch+Load to let the attacker own two threads running on different cores.
-Then in this attack, the attacker first prefetches and waits for the victim to access, and then reloads using a different thread.
-Although when the attacker reloads, he will always get an LLC hit, the coherence state of the target data when the LLC hit happens varies when the victim loaded/did not load the data.
-The timing leakage used here is that the execution time of an LLC hit can vary when the target data is in different coherence states.
-We show that our attacks can be deployed on Intel processors to leak secrets from real-world applications, and can also be used in transient execution attacks which may make those attacks faster and more powerful than before.
+We then modify the covert channel attacks and build the Prefetch+\textbf{Re}load and Prefetch+Prefetch side channel attacks, which can be used to leak the victim's access patterns, similar to previous cache attacks (e.g.,~\cite{fr, ff, pp, lru1, lru2, coherence_attack, l1prime}).
+Prefetch+Prefetch can be directly used as a side channel attack by letting the victim be the sender, and the attacker be the receiver, since in this attack the sender transmits signals by accessing (or not) the shared data.
+However, in Prefetch+Load, the sender is sending signals by prefetching (or not), which is unlikely a side channel.
+Thus, we modify it and build Prefetch+Reload, where the attacker owns two threads running on different cores.
+The attacker first uses one thread to prefetch and waits for the victim's possible access, and then reloads using the other thread.
+When the attacker reloads, he will get a remote private cache hit if the victim accessed this data; otherwise he will get a last level cache (LLC) hit.
+Then, the attacker can determine the victim's behavior using timing information: a remote private cache hit and an LLC hit take different amounts of time to finish.
+We show that our attacks can be deployed on Intel processors to leak secrets from real-world applications, and that they can be used in transient execution attacks, making those attacks faster (and more potent) than before.
+To the best of our knowledge, our prefetch-based attacks are the first cross-core \textit{private cache} side channel attacks that can work with both inclusive and non-inclusive LLCs: in our attacks, the victim's data is only evicted from the private cache but never the LLC.

+In this paper, we make the following contributions: \begin{itemize} \item We discover two severe security vulnerabilities in the implementation of \texttt{PREFETCHW}. \item We present a new cache eviction method, as well as two new cross-core cache covert channels and side channels, using \texttt{PREFETCHW}. \item We evaluate the proposed prefetch-based covert channels and side channels on multiple desktop and server processors.
+The experimental results show that 1) our covert channels are faster than most existing cache covert channels and 2) our side channel attacks can leak information from daily applications with high temporal resolution. \end{itemize}

-\textbf{Responsible Disclosure.} We disclosed the security vulnerability we found in this paper to Intel on September 18th, 2021.
-Intel classified our attacks as classical side channel attacks and decided not to put an embargo on the publication since they believe the provided guidance on developing constant time algorithms~\cite{constant_time_guidance} can help prevent these attacks.
+We have disclosed the security vulnerabilities we found in this paper to Intel.
+The source code of our attacks can be found at \url{https://github.com/PittECEArch/AdversarialPrefetch}.